 - Angel tries to do this to the Demon Lords of Los Angeles in Angel After The Fall - just him against all their champions (including a tyrannosaurus rex).
 His friends step in when it seems clear he's getting his ass kicked, and from there it basically turns into a free for all.

-- Happens in one storyline of the Nintendo Comics System series based on The Legend Of Zelda, when Link has to defend the Queen of his homeland of Calatia against a would-be usurper.
+- Happens in one storyline of The Legend of Zelda comics, when Link has to defend the Queen of his homeland of Calatia against a would-be usurper.

 - In Scion, the Heron and Raven kingdoms have fought for generations.
 200 years prior to the start of the series, the kingdoms' fleets fought at sea and were caught in a storm that washed the combatants onto an island.
 The fleet commanders fought mano-a-mano while their comrades watched.
 Neither individual would yield, though.
 Eventually they agreed to call a truce, not only to their fight, but to the war itself.
 The island eventually hosted an annual ritualistic combat tournament between the kingdoms to replace actual combat and to keep the peace.
 It's in this tournament that Ethan and Bron meet for the first time, in head-to-head competition.